angelamcosta/webserv/README.md

 </div>

-Webserv is about writing a C++ 98 HTTP server.
+Webserv is a C++ 98 HTTP server.
 The subject of the project can be found [here](https://raw.githubusercontent.com/angelamcosta/webserv/main/en.subject.pdf).

 ## 📜 Mandatory Features
-Before delving into the specifics of the **webserv** project, it's crucial to understand and adhere to the general rules outlined below:

 - The program must never crash or quit unexpectedly.
 - A Makefile must be provided, adhering to specific rules.